Zero Waste Week: Hong Kong Cleanup

 Hong Kong Cleanup, a week long campaign of public awareness and on-ground activities.

 The Island's Sounder

 Orcas Christian School in Eastsound, Washington held Zero Waste Week during the first week of April 2018 with a focus was on sustainability and re-usability.

 Emory University

 Emory University OSI/RHA Zero Waste Week raises awareness and support for sustainable practices on campus.
 Students interested in reducing their waste signed up to participate received email reminders and tips about living waste-free.
+In 2016, Emory University adopted its Sustainability Vision and Strategic Plan, which set campus and community sustainability goals through 2025.